 A Weekend Getaway to Lake Naivasha from Nairobi at Crater Lake Tented Camp

 The drive is flooded with huge lorries making our journey much slower and tiring.
 After reaching Naivasha town, it’s a 40km drive to Crater Lake Lodge.
 The road is rough and dusty.
-The four-hour drive was tedious but we had finally gotten to our destination.
+The four-hour drive was tedious, but we had finally gotten to our destination.
 Crater Lake Lodge is hidden in the thickets of the bushy wilderness accompanied by animal cries that signify that you’ve left all forms of “civilization” behind.
 On our arrival, the sun bid the earth farewell and the sky graced the land with dusk.
-At the front desk, we were aware that the reception was the only place with Wi-Fi at the vicinity.
+At the front desk, we were aware that the reception was the only place with Wi-Fi in the vicinity.
 Kissing all forms of communication with the outside world goodbye, I switched off all devices and ventured into the “bundus”.
-There are a total of 450 sharp downward facing steps.
+There are a total of 450 sharp downward-facing steps.
 Going down is always easy but climbing proves itself to be difficult.
-At the bottom of the stairs lay a small haven on the lake side.
+At the bottom of the stairs lay a small haven on the lakeside.

 There’s an open space that leads to a restaurant and tents.
 Crater lake is an exclusive camp with nine tents.
-The foyer and veranda is wooden.
-But on the inside, there were three queen sized beds; two with nets and one without.
+The foyer and veranda are wooden.
+But on the inside, there were three queen-sized beds, two with nets and one without.
 The floor was made of plaster.
 The bathroom had ceramic white tiles consisting of; a mirror, closet with dressers, two mirrors and a dressing table, one toilet and a shower of tiles.
 Urban yet outdoorsy.
-The most intriguing aspect of the tent’s design was the fact that walls were made out of canvas.
+The most intriguing aspect of the tent’s design was the fact that walls were made from the canvas.

 The morning was an antithesis of the nighttime.
-All life was awake and the sun shone brightly upon us all.
-It may be the gift or curse of an early riser but I had to go outside for a morning stroll next to the lake.
+All life was awake, and the sun shone brightly upon us all.
+It may be the gift or curse of an early riser, but I had to go outside for a morning stroll next to the lake.
 Lake Naivasha was beaming now more than it was previously.
-There were more birds hovering on top of the lake hunting, almost hundreds, flying in harmony.
-There were more ducks taking a dip into the large pool of water.
+More birds were hovering on top of the lake hunting, almost hundreds, flying in harmony.
+More ducks were taking a dip into the large pool of water.
 A bid watering hole next to the restaurant was visited by white birds quenching their thirst.
 In the early morning, things are more peaceful and give you a sense of calm.
-At the tip of the property lay an abandoned looking floating restaurant.
+At the tip of the property lay an abandoned-looking floating restaurant.
 It looked like an African hut looking so out of place on the river.

-It’s random adventures like this, venturing into the unknown that give life a new sense of meaning and make routine life seem less boring.
+It’s random adventures like this, venturing into the unknown that gives life a new sense of meaning and makes routine life seem less boring.
 It was unexpected and much more that I’d hoped for.
 I had no complaints and enjoyed every bit of the adventure.

 Click Here To See More